CDL Statement of Compliance

 Internal activities include: commercial operations; project management; HR; finance; compliance with legal, regulatory and contractual obligations.

-In order to maintain services and activities CDL is reliant on the supply of products and services from: BT, Worldpay, Dell, HP, utilities suppliers, Amazon Web Services, Microsoft, Oracle, Red Hat, and others.
+In order to maintain services and activities CDL is reliant on the supply of products and services from: BT, Microsoft, Oracle, Red Hat, Dell, HP, Worldpay, utilities suppliers, Amazon Web Services, and others.

-Policies Relating to Modern Slavery Within CDLIn accordance with our Corporate Responsibility and Anti-Bribery and Corruption Policies, and to meet our wider objective to respect the rights of staff and others in the local and wider community, CDL is committed to ensuring that we do not knowingly exploit or benefit from the unlawful treatment of others.
+Policies Relating to Modern Slavery Within CDLIn accordance with our Corporate Responsibility, Anti-Bribery and Corruption, and Modern Slavery Policies, and to meet our wider objective to respect the rights of staff and others in the local and wider community, CDL is committed to ensuring that we do not knowingly exploit or benefit from the unlawful treatment of others.

 CDL is committed to social responsibility, and has zero tolerance for slavery and human trafficking.
 We hold ourselves and our supply chain accountable and comply with the provisions of the Modern Slavery Act 2015.